tikv/community/sig/transaction/constitution.md

 ## SIG Active Rules, Promotion Mechanism

 - Assessment & Promotion System
-  - Tech Leader evaluates group members on a monthly basis to determine whether members can be promoted to Reviewer from Active Contributor:
+  - Tech Lead evaluates group members on a monthly basis to determine whether members can be promoted to Reviewer from Active Contributor:
     - Familiar with the code base
-    - Nominated by at least 2 TiKV Committers
+    - Nominated by at least 2 Committers
     - PR contributions meet any of the following:
       - Merged transaction-related PRs totaled more than 10
       - Propose design ideas and adopt them into more than 3 tasks

-  - Tech Leader and TiKV Maintainer evaluate team members on a quarterly basis to determine whether members can be promoted to Committer from Reviewer:
+  - Tech Lead and Maintainers evaluate team members on a quarterly basis to determine whether members can be promoted to Committer from Reviewer:
     - Show good technical judgment
-    - Nominated for at least 2 TiKV Maintainers
+    - Nominated by at least 2 Maintainers
     - PR contributions meet at least two of the following:
       - Complete an important feature independently or lead
       - Fix a major bug